Renu987/AWS-DevOps-Projects/EKS-Demo-Project/Readme.md

-# Demo of deploying 2048 gaming application using Amazon EKS
+# Demo of deploying 2048 Gaming application using Amazon EKS

 * keep the devcontainer.json file in the github repo in .devcontainer folder with required features instead of installing everything

-# Pre-requisites:
+* Pre-requisites:

 * Download eksctl in your local using below commands:
 ```